vcafarschi/devops-docs/aws/observability/cloudwatch/cloudwatch.md

     - Data points older than 15 months expire on a rolling basis; as new data points come in, data older than 15 months is dropped.
   - Data points that are initially published with a shorter period are aggregated together for long-term storage.

-For examples:
+For example:
 - If you collect data using a prediod of 1 minute, the data remains available for 15 days with 1 minute resolution
   - After 15 days this data will still be avaialable, but this is agregated and is retrievable only with a resolution of 5 minutes
   - After 63 days, the data is further agregated ans is avaialbe with resolution of 1 hours
 - CloudWatch started retaining 5-minute and 1-hour metric data

-## High-Resolution Metrics
+## Metrics Resolution
 - Each metric is one of the following:
   -**Standard resolution**, with data having a one-minute granularity -**High resolution**, with data at a granularity of one second